coenradina/coenradina/README.md

-# 👋 Hey there, I'm Astrid Coenrad
+# 👋 Hey there, I'm Astrid

 ## 🚀 About Me
 - 💻 I'm a Software Engineer & Education Project Manager